zeinabourhane/zeinabourhane.github.io/index.md

 ---
 ## About Me

-Scientist in microbial ecology, with expertise in metagenomics, metabolomics and microbial network analysis applied to the valorization of extreme thermal water ecosystems.
+Scientist in microbial ecology, with expertise in metagenomics, metabolomics and microbial network analysis applied to the valorization of extreme ecosystems.

+My research focuses on the microbial ecology of aquatic and terrestrial environments, with a particular emphasis on extreme ecosystems such as thermal waters.
+I am interested in understanding the dynamics of microbial communities under environmental stress and the factors shaping their structure, function, and adaptation to changing conditions.

+Using integrative multi-omics approaches, including metagenomics, metabolomics, and network analyses, I aim to link microbial diversity to functional potential and metabolic activity.
+My work seeks to identify key microbial taxa, biosynthetic pathways, and bioactive metabolites, as well as potential bioindicators and genetic biomarkers for environmental monitoring.

+More broadly, my research contributes to advancing our understanding of microbial ecosystem functioning and to unlocking the biotechnological potential of microbiomes for sustainable applications.

 <div style="clear: both;"></div>